sandervandevelde/nmeaparser/README.md

 Once the message is parsed, a derived NmeaMessage is made available in the 'NmeaMessageParsed' event.

+### Multiple parsers?

+If you have multiple NMEA devices please check out the 'NmeaParserList' class.
+This class is designed to support multiple parsers without crossing input.

 ## Why events?

 The event is used because some NMEA messages are splitted up in multiple sentences like GSA and GSV.